SwiftProjectOrganization/SwiftStats/README.md

 Exploring a possible setup and doing statistics with Swift.

 ## Details

 The Stan example playgrounds form an initial setup to run Stan (cmdstan, see reference 1).

-The StatKit example playgrounds follow reference 2 below where applicable.

-The MCMC playgrounds explore MCMC.
-See reference 3, also the earlier parts by the same author.

 ## References